Beit Guvrin – Maresha National Park – Full Visitors Guide

 Further ahead, we saw many jackdaws.
 They are nesting in this area, and if you look at the bottom right corner of the next photo, then beyond explanation, you will see a small metal statue of a jackdaw.

-Then we participated in another activity.
-We created origami birds.
-But the instructions were complicated.
-Only a handful of adults could follow the instructions (not to mention the kids).
+Then, we participated in another activity: we created origami birds.
+However, the instructions were complicated, and only a handful of adults (not to mention the kids) could follow them.

 Another nearby attraction was using binoculars to see the names of different birds.
 There were stands with photos at different places, and each title highlighted one letter.
 The purpose was to collect all letters and receive a phrase.
-The positions were too far away, and the binoculars were not too good.
-Thus we had a problem seeing the letters.
+The positions were too far away, and the binoculars were not very good, so we had a problem seeing the letters.

 Moreover, some stands were partially blocked by stones.
 The idea was nice, but the implementation was lacking.
-Nonetheless, my daughter received an International Bird Migration Day sign when we returned the binoculars.
+Nonetheless, when we returned the binoculars, my daughter received an International Bird Migration Day sign.

-Since it was almost 13:00, we hurried back to the bus parking to highlight the International Bird Migration Day celebrations.
+Since it was almost 13:00, we returned to the bus parking to highlight the International Bird Migration Day celebrations.

 Returning Birds to Nature